-Alimentation Couche-Tard can gas up you and your car on both sides of the US-Canada border.
-It's the second-largest convenience store operator in North America and the leader in Canada with some 5,875 outlets: Couche-Tard in Québec; Mac's in central and western Canada; and more than 3,500-plus Circle K shops in more than 40 US states.
+Alimentation Couche-Tard sells fuel for you and your car on both sides of the US-Canada border.
+It's the second-largest convenience store operator in North America and the leader in Canada with some 6,000 outlets: Couche-Tard in Québec; Mac's in central and western Canada; and more than 4,600-plus Circle K shops in more than 40 US states and a dozen countries.
 (It bought the Circle K chain in the US from ConocoPhillips in 2003.)
-Nearly 80% of its sales are rung up in the US.
-Alimentation Couche-Tard, French for "food for those who go to bed late," sells gas at more than two-thirds of its stores.
-With an eye on Europe, fast-growing Couche-Tard has acquired Statoil Fuel & Retail, the largest acquisition in its history.
+Most of its sales are rung up in the US.
+Alimentation Couche-Tard, French for "food for those who go to bed late," sells gas at more than three-quarters of its stores.
+The fast-growing chain is known for expanding, at home and abroad, through splashy acquisitions.